sa1pa1/Distributed_Systems/README.md

 Assignment 1
 (BONUS MARK IMPLEMENTED)
-In this testing, I have divided into two parts.

 Setting up environment:
 Step (1): Compile the documents using command "javac *.java"
           This should compile all the provided files.